erksch/waymo-open-dataset-viewer/README.md

 ## Known Issues

 If you had a GPU with a small RAM, misalignment between the LIDARs can happen.
-In this case, please try to run websocket using cpu
+In this case, please try to run the websocket using CPU:

 ```
 CUDA_VISIBLE_DEVICES="-1" python websocket.py --segments-dir path/to/segments
 ```